Precomputed Dominant Resource Fairness: Cyclic Structure of the DRF Main Loop

 where $\lvert l \rvert$ denotes the length of the cycle, $\lcm DS$ denotes the \textit{least common multiple} of the set of all dominant shares, $DS$, and $ds_{i}$ is the dominant share of user $i$.
 The individual occurrences of each demand within the cycle is given by the $i$-$th$ term of the summation for user $i$.
-In the cases where all other dominant shares are integer fractions of $ds^*$, like in the example above, since $lcmS$ is equal to $ds^*$, the latter part is equivalent to the ratio of each $ds_i$ to $ds^*$, and the length of the cycle is equal to the sum of all these ratios, plus $1$, for the single occurrence of $ds^*$.
+In the cases where all other dominant shares are integer fractions of $ds^*$, like in the example above, since $\lcm DS$ is equal to $ds^*$, the latter part is equivalent to the ratio of each $ds_i$ to $ds^*$, and the length of the cycle is equal to the sum of all these ratios.

 The ratio of lower demands to the $ds^*$ is still useful, in cases where integer fraction assumption does not hold.
-In those cases, further \textit{subcycles} emerge, characterised by the single occurrence of $ds^*$, followed by a differing number of all other demands.
-The most frequently occurring subcycle is characterised by a single occurrence of the demand with $ds^*$, followed by all other demands occurring for times equal to the \textit{integer part} of the ratio of their dominant share to $ds^*$.
+In those cases, further \textit{subcycles} emerge, characterised by the single occurrence of $ds^*$, followed by all other demands occurring in the number of the ratio $ds_i$ to $ds^*$ (i.e. $ds^*/ds_i$), rounded up or down.
+The most frequently occurring subcycle is characterised by a single occurrence of the demand with $ds^*$, followed by all other demands occurring for times equal to $ds^*/ds_i$ rounded to the nearest integer.
 That is to say:

-where $\lvert l^* \rvert$ denotes the length of, what we would like to call, the \textit{basic} subcycle.
-The other subcycles are characterised by including an additional occurrence of one or more of the lower dominant share demands, the frequency of which is determined by the decimal part of the ratio of $ds^*$ to each dominant share, i.e., the $i$-$th$ term of the expression above for demand $i$.
-Trivially, the first subcycle will always have an extra occurrence, if the ratio has a decimal part.
+where $\lvert l^* \rvert$ denotes the length of, what we would like to call, the \textit{characteristic} subcycle.
+The other subcycles are characterised by the occurrence of one or more of the lower dominant share demands equal to the ratio rounded in the opposite direction, the frequency of which is determined by the decimal part of the ratio of $ds^*$ to each dominant share, i.e. the $i$-$th$ term of the expression above for demand $i$.
+Trivially, the first subcycle will always round up, if the ratio has a decimal part.

-Whenever a multiple of the decimal part reaches or exceeds an integer number, another allocation for the given demand shows up in the corresponding subcycle.
-For example, in a system with two demands, whose dominant share ratio is $1.25$, the basic subcycle will consist of each demand taking $1$ allocation, and every $4th$ subcycle will include one more allocation for the lower dominant share, making it $1$ for the highest dominant share and $2$ for the lower.
-In cases where the decimal summations exceed an integer, such as in the case of a ratio of $1.4$, there will be $2$ different periods of extra occurrence; in this case, after the first subcycle, every $2nd$ and then $3rd$ subcycle iterations.
+Whenever a multiple of the decimal part reaches or exceeds an integer number, the ratio rounds up, otherwise to down.
+For example, in a system with two demands, whose dominant share ratio is $1.25$, the characteristic subcycle will consist of each demand taking $1$ allocation, and every $4th$ subcycle will include one more allocation for the lower dominant share, making it $1$ to $2$.